xNok/pystatemachine/articles/1_introduction_to_docopt.md

         new Docopt(doc).parse(args);
 ```

-Of course there is some differences specific to each language, you will find all the details in the documentation.
-The core of using docopt is to understand the s.
-By using other cli like `git` you probably are already familiar with the syntax.
-This is I consider this tutorial to be language agnostique.
+There is some differences specific to each language, you will find all the details in the documentation.

+The core of using `docopt` is to understand the [POSIX Utility Conventions](https://pubs.opengroup.org/onlinepubs/9699919799/basedefs/V1_chap12.html) and [GNU Standards for Command Line Interfaces](https://www.gnu.org/prep/standards/html_node/Command_002dLine-Interfaces.html).
+The second (GNU) one being an extention of the first one (POSIX).

+By using CLI like `git` you are probably already familiar with the syntax anyway.

 ## Designing a Command Line Interface with docopt

-### The bare minumu to create a cli
+### The bare minimum to create a CLI

+As you can see below, you can start with:
+* A name
+* The two foundamental usage.
+Displaying the help message and the version.
+* A description of Options availables

 ```python
 """